Free Covid-19 Lateral Flow Tests At Mobile Collection Point

 - If you test positive, you help to break the chain of transmission of COVID-19 in your household, support bubble and community.

-- The test identifies and supports infectious people to isolate before they develop symptoms.
+- The test identifies and supports infectious people to isolate themselves before they develop symptoms.

 - Testing helps with the management and containment of COVID-19 outbreaks.